Plan Your Mexico Road Trip in 9 Simple Steps

 If you have followed the previous steps then you should be well on your way to being able to plan your Mexico road trip.
 You should be confident knowing where you are going, when you are going, how long you will be travelling, what you can do along the way, the type of car you want to drive, and your budget.

-I like to use a checklist and worksheet that I created a while ago to keep all of the information together.
+I use a checklist and worksheet that I created a while ago to keep all of the information together.
 This information comes along for the ride and helps us to get a feel for where we should head next and how long we might need to stay there before continuing our road trip.

 We like to book our first port of call and then decide when to move on, so before we leave we can see where we will be going next, a few possible hotels that we like the look of that fit in our budget, and the things we can do no along the way there and once we arrive.